TL;DR (Quick-Answer Box)

 Kentucky Bourbon Cake

-UPDATE: This Kentucky Bourbon Cake has people going so bonkers, we decided to publish it again just in time for the Kentucky Derby.
-This is the real deal, an authentic Southern recipe classic.
-It’s much like a pound cake given its, er, obscene amount of butter and its tender, perfect crumb.
-And oh, baby, wait’ll you taste the bourbon glaze.
+This Kentucky bourbon cake has people going bonkers.
+It's the real deal—an authentic Southern classic that’s much like a pound cake, given its, er, obscene amount of butter and its tender, perfect crumb.
+And oh, baby, just wait'll you taste the bourbon glaze.

 David Leite